warthmann/QTLseqr/README.md

 > analysis with next-generation sequencing *The Plant Genome*
 > [doi:10.3835/plantgenome2018.01.0006](https://dl.sciencesocieties.org/publications/tpg/abstracts/11/2/180006)

+QTLseqR in an R implementation of established methods and statistics.
-We also recommend citing the paper for the corresponding method you work with.
+Make sure you also cite the respective method you work with:

-QTL-seq method:
+QTL-seq:

 > Takagi, H., Abe, A., Yoshida, K., Kosugi, S., Natsume, S., Mitsuoka,
 > C., Uemura, A., Utsushi, H., Tamiru, M., Takuno, S., Innan, H., Cano,